rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ```

 ### Configuring Usernames and Passwords
 The HTTP API supports [Basic Auth](https://tools.ietf.org/html/rfc2617).
 Each rqlite node can be passed a JSON-formatted configuration file, which configures valid usernames and associated passwords for **that** node.
-In otherwords if you want every node in a cluster to accept identical credentials for a given user, you must ensure the configuration file for every node contains the same information for that user.
+In other words if you want every node in a cluster to accept identical credentials for a given user, you must ensure the configuration file for every node contains the same information for that user.
 But the configuration does not **need** to be identical under every node.

->The 7.x series supported bcrypted password hashes, as well as plaintext passwords.
-The use of bcrypted hashes was flawed in the 7.x series, and support has been removed for bcrypted hashes in the 8.x series.
-If you are running the 7.x series you should replace any use of bcrypted hashes with the actual passwords (and secure the Credentials configuration).

 ### User-level permissions
 rqlite, via the configuration file, also supports user-level permissions.
 Each user can be granted one or more of the following permissions: